PranayDubey272/PranayDubey272/README.md

-- 👋 Hi, I’m @PranayDubey272
+- 👋Hi, I’m Pranay Dubey
+- 🎓 I'm a MCA student at NIT Allahabad, India
-- 👀 I’m interested in Web Development
+- 🧑‍💻 I am interested in Problem-solving and Web Development.
-- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on React Projects
 - 📫 How to reach me -  pranaydubey272@gmail.com

 <!---